Hegz/ingress-master-planner/README.md

 players, and key counts to build graphical, and textual representation of what links can be created and by whom.

+See Examples folder for example input and output data.

 Currently the CSV file is in the format.

     GPS Coords, Ignore, Portal Name, Portal Nickname, P1, P2, P3, etc...